oktadev/okta-blog/_source/_posts/2022-06-01-jhipster-digital-ocean.md

 As instructed by the event message, I contacted DigitalOcean support and they fixed it.

-Finally, I had to create a second support ticket requesting higher node sizes, so I could use the size `s-4vcpu-8gb-intel`.
-Not all the options where available for my account when I signed up.
+Finally, I had to open a second support ticket requesting higher node sizes, so I could use the size `s-4vcpu-8gb-intel`.
+Not all the size options where available for my account when I signed up.

 ### Find your gateway's external IP and update redirect URIs